brandur/sorg/content/articles/api-paradigms.md

 in number of calls or payload size.
 Imagine having to send only a single API request out to load a page instead of dozens.
-It's great for service operators too, because its [explicitness allows them get a better understanding of exactly what their users are trying to do](/api-upgrades).
+It's great for service operators too, because its [explicitness allows them to get a better understanding of exactly what their users are trying to do](/api-upgrades).

 But GraphQL's future is still uncertain.
 Most notably,